 Last Updated on January 23, 2023 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 Make Your Own Cleaning Products

 When our parents were just starting out (or even our grandparents), there wasn’t the variety of cleaning products that we have in the stores today.
 It isn’t that they kept their homes less clean than we do today, it’s that they didn’t have the advertising we have today.

 Glass and Mirrors

 To clean windows, mirrors, and glass, put half water and half white vinegar in an old spray bottle.
 Spray & clean off with newspaper crumpled up.
 The vinegar smell evaporates when the windows dry, but if it bothers you, you can add a few drops of lemon essential oil to disguise the scent.

 Be careful of surfaces that could get scratched like marble, quartz, and granite.
 For those surfaces, I find that using a very small amount of eco-friendly dish liquid on a sponge works well.
-I like Seventh Generation brand.

 Sometimes our homes smell less than fresh.
 The odors are generally caused by either bacteria or leftover food or household smells.
 To freshen your home when the cause is leftover odors, the best solution is to open the windows to let in fresh air.

 People confusing dusting and polishing.
 Unless you have a lot of real wood furniture, it’s often enough to simply use your feather duster to remove dust.
 If you have a lot of dust or are sensitive to it, a soft cloth will often work better.

 When I had my new vinyl floors put in, the installer told me the only thing I should clean the floors with was water.
 He said if they were heavily soiled, I could add a very tiny amount of ammonia but nothing else should be used.

 Do you make your own cleaning products?

-Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
-She owns 5 blogs and is addicted to social media.
+Ellen is a busy mom of a 24-year-old son and 29-year-old daughter.
+She owns six blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email email@example.com to chat.